 Joel Erkkonen, Metsähallitus Parks & Wildlife Finland (FI)

 Carles Castell, Diputació de Barcelona (ES)

-Nele Sober, Estonian Environmental Board (ES)
+Nele Sober, Estonian Environmental Board (EE)

 Tony Gates, Northumberland National Park (UK)